levoai/docs/docs/tasks/authentication/supported-auth-methods.md

     # The credentials will be used in the Basic Authentication scheme
     - name: user_1
       username: <username for an actual user in your API's backend>
-      password: <password for the specified user>
+      password_base64: <password for the specified user> # Passwords need to be base64 encoded
       # Below defines which authentication mechanism to use
       authenticator: <friendly name of the authenticator specified above>
 ```